igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

 If internet access is unavailable, there are two other ways to reference the PingAccess SDK.
-First, once Apache Maven is installed, install the sdk into your local dependency repository by running the following command:  <JH: The command is missing here>
+First, once Apache Maven is installed, install the sdk into your local dependency repository by running the following command:

+   mvn install:install-file -Dfile=<PATH_TO_PA_INSTALL>/lib/pingaccess-sdk-3.0.0.jar -DgroupId=com.pingidentity.pingaccess -DartifactId=pingaccess-sdk -Dversion=3.0.0 -Dpackaging=jar

 Alternatively, you can update the pingaccess-sdk dependancy to point to the local installation.